 If you shave in the shower, make sure you shake the water off your razor when you’re done and leave it in a dry place.

 Leaving it covered in moisture can actually cause the metal of the blades to deteriorate faster, so don’t let it sit in a wet shower caddy or on the soap holder of your tub.

 This is a little step that may feel like an inconvenience, but this habit can save you time and money in the long run.

 Disposable Razors vs Other Shaving Tools

-How do disposable razors stack up compared to straight razors and safety razors?
+How do best disposable razors stack up compared to straight razors and safety razors?

 Straight razors are the classic shaving tool – they’re a single, long blade that’s scraped against your skin to remove hair.

 A lot of people prefer them if only because of the coolness factor and because they allow for very precise sculpting, but they have a lot of downsides.